Fall 2023 orientation activities (tentative schedule, subject to change):

 - Showcase student and faculty research, while guiding students in preparing for their research rotations.

 - Review strategies for choosing a thesis advisor, navigating a PhD, and preparing for a scientific career.

 In addition to boot camp, new graduate students should also attend various campus-wide orientations:

 - New Graduate Student Orientation (mandatory for all new graduate students)

 - International Student Orientation (mandatory for all new international students).
 Follow the link for information on registering and what to bring.

 - In September, there are campus-wide teaching assistant orientations by ASE and The Commons, usually announced by email rather than a website link.
-These are for students doing their first TAship that school year; other programs have TAships in the first year, but for BISB, this usually applies to 2nd-3rd year students.
+Sometimes these are repeated other quarters.
+These are for students doing their first TAship that school year; other programs have TAships in the first year, but BISB students typically do their first TAship their 2nd-3rd year.

 - Throughout the school year, The Commons has many workshops and other programs available for graduate student TAs.